 To be eligible for ILR, dependants must meet the relevant relationship requirement, as well as a continuous residence requirement.
 For applicants aged over 18, they may also need to meet an English language and knowledge of life in the UK requirement.

 DavidsonMorris are UK immigration and nationality specialists.
 We provide expert guidance and support to Skilled Worker visa holders, and their sponsors, through the ILR application process.
 Contact us to discuss your ILR application and options to remain in the UK.

 Skilled Worker Visa to ILR FAQs

-Can I apply for ILR before 28 days?
+Can I apply for ILR after 5 years Skilled Worker visa?